Upabjojr/sympy/docs/tutorial/printing.rst

       |
      /

-:func:`~diofant.printing.pretty.pretty.pprint` prints the output to the screen.
+:func:`~sympy.printing.pretty.pretty.pprint` prints the output to the screen.

     >>> pprint(expr)